RISK MANAGEMENT

 Every worker should have access to first aid gear and emergency contact information.

-Working from home can also present psychosocial risks, including2:
+Working from home can also introduce psychosocial risks, including[2]:

 • working in isolation